Looking for the best places to visit in Bangladesh?

 Read recent Bangladesh experiences of the western travelers and what travelers say about their Bangladesh experience with us and be surprised!

 Creating a list of the best places in a country is always bound to raise some debate when you are making the list in a specific order.
 Being in the tourism industry for several years and visiting every corner of the country many times, this is what I think is the best place to visit in Bangladesh.
 Let me know in the comments if you agree or disagree with me, and have any suggestions for improvement of the list.

 1. Sundarbans Mangrove Forest

 Sundarbans is the largest mangrove forest on earth and a UNESCO world heritage site.
 Sundarbans is located in between two neighboring countries – Bangladesh and India.
-Majority of the forest is located in Bangladesh.
-It is home of the last remaining Bengal tigers in the world and much other wildlife.
+The majority of the forest is located in Bangladesh.
+It is home to the last remaining Bengal tigers in the world and much other wildlife.
 The environment of Sundarbans is tranquilizing and visiting this forest could be a once in a lifetime experience.
-That is why Sundarbans comes as number one on our list of the best places to visit in Bangladesh.
+That is why Sundarbans come as number one on our list of the best places to visit in Bangladesh.

 Check out our Sundarbans Tour in Small Group for a memorable three days tour in Sundarbans with a small group of maximum 06 people to have the best experience of the forest.
 You might also be interested in reading: Top 08 things to do in Sundarbans for the best experience.

 A tribal family at Chittagong Hill-Tracts area. ©Photo Credit: Jean-Christophe Huet